thomaslnx/VeryUsefulToolsToRemember/README.md

 - React-Highlight-Words;
 - ESlint;
 - Prettier;
+- React-Helmet for SEO;
+- Kaffeine for the app do not to sleep;
 - JSON-Server;
 - Deployed with Netlify for front-end and Heroku for a fake back-end using JSON-Server;